Samriddhi28-17/Scientific-Calculator-with-Python-Tkinter/README.md

 **For End-Users (Windows Executable)**
 You don't need to install Python to run this application on Windows!
 1. Download the Executable:
      - Go to the Releases section of this GitHub repository.
      - Download the calculator_gui.zip file containing the calculator_gui.exe from the latest release.

-Extract the File:
+2. Extract the File:

-Unzip the downloaded calculator_gui.zip file.
+     - Unzip the downloaded calculator_gui.zip file.

-Run the Application:
+3. Run the Application:

-Navigate to the directory where you extracted calculator_gui.exe.
+     - Navigate to the directory where you extracted calculator_gui.exe.

-Double-click on the executable.
+     - **Double-click** on the executable.

-The Scientific Calculator window should appear.
+     - The Scientific Calculator window should appear.

-Troubleshooting for Executable:
+### Troubleshooting for Executable:

-Antivirus Warning: Your antivirus software might flag the .exe file.
+- Antivirus Warning: Your antivirus software might flag the .exe file.
 This is common for applications compiled with PyInstaller.
 If prompted, choose to "Allow" or "Run Anyway."

-Permissions: Ensure you have execution permissions in the download directory.
+- Permissions: Ensure you have execution permissions in the download directory.
 Try moving the .exe to your Desktop or Documents folder if issues persist.

-For Developers (Running from Source)
+### For Developers (Running from Source)
 If you want to explore, modify, or contribute to the code, follow these steps:

-Prerequisites
+### Prerequisites
-Python 3.8+ installed on your system.
+- Python 3.8+ is installed on your system.

-Git installed on your system.
+- Git is installed on your system.

-Setup Instructions
+### Setup Instructions
-Clone the Repository:
+1. Clone the Repository:

 git clone https://github.com/YOUR_USERNAME/YOUR_REPO_NAME.git
 cd YOUR_REPO_NAME # Navigate into the project directory